-Up to four further modules chosen from the wide variety of first year / level 4 optional modules offered by the Department.
+You will take up to three further modules chosen from the wide variety of level 4 optional modules offered by the Department.

-You must take four core modules and choose your remaining modules from a range of options.
+You must take three core modules and choose your remaining modules from a range of options.

 Philosophy & Film